bnarum/NHHBeamerTemplate/README.md

 # NHHBeamerTemplate

-## TODO

-- Title, part and section page design

-- `\endpage{text here}` command

-- `\SectionPagesOn` command

-- References slide
+This is a template for presentations made by beamer in LaTeX inspired by the design template of NHH Norwegian School of Economics.
+See `nhh-example.pdf` for a usage example.

 ## Usage

 Load the theme using `\usetheme{nhh}` in the preamble.
-See details about Overleaf in installation instructions.
+See details installation instructions below.
+Additional outer themes can be used by also loading `\useoutertheme{miniframes}`, for example.
+For supporting pages, like title, final page and section titles, it is adviced to use the provided commands below to consistency in some design effects.

 ### Extra commands

+Some commands have been added for convenience:

-- `\colseparator`: Inserts yellow rule within columns environment as a separator between columns.
+- `\TitlePageOn`: Inserts a title page
+- `\AgendaPageOn{<text>}`: Inserts page with content
+- `\FinalPageOn{<text>}`: Makes the final page with text
-- `\SectionPagesOn`: Inserts a section page at each section start.
+- `\SectionPagesOn`: Inserts a section page at each section start
-- `\SectionPagesOff`: Removes automatic section pages.
+- `\SectionPagesOff`: Removes automatic section pages
-- `\finalpage`: Makes the final page with "Thank you!" on it, similar to titlepage.
+- `\colsep`: Inserts yellow rule within columns environment as a separator between columns.

 ## Installation

-### Local installation of LaTeX
+### Local installation with TeXLive

-- Download the repo to a folder on your computer.
+- Download the repo to `<TeX root>/tex/latex` on your computer.

-- Make a symbolic link from the repo to the folder `<TeX root>/tex/latex`.
-For Unix use the terminal and specify `ln -s source target`.
-For Windows use Cmd and specify `mklink /D Target Source`.

 - Run `texhash` to update dependencies.
 This holds for texlive, the command may be different for other TeX-distributions.

-Note that admin privileges may be needed to enable making changes to the TeX root folder, including when `texhash` is run.

 The template can now be imported to any project in the preamble and changes made to the repo will update automatically.

+Alternatively, you can make a symbolic link from the repo to the folder `<TeX root>/tex/latex`.
+Unix command: `ln -s source target`, Windows:  `mklink /D Target Source`.
+Admin privileges may be needed to enable making changes to the TeX root folder, including when `texhash` is run.

 ### Overleaf